Advertisement

 The second prove: shaping the dough after the overnight prove will knock out a lot of the air but the second prove is where you get that back, ensuring light, airy and puffy buns once baked.

-• 8 rashers streaky bacon, finely chopped
+• 8 rashers streaky bacon

 • 100ml whole milk